*RE-UPLOAD* ROUNDTABLE W/ ROSE SHUTTLEWORTH & BA MILLER: GOBEKLI TEPE & ANCIENT SITES

 It sounds fascinating.

-this amazing people that lived on that area in Turkey, on that mountain range going along, which were highly intelligent.
+It is absolutely fascinating because it talks about this amazing people that lived on that area in Turkey on that mountain range going along, which were highly intelligent.

-I mean, they did genetic breeding and they were highly advanced people.
+I mean, they did genetic breeding, and they were highly advanced people.

-and they all had to be killed, and I'm just wondering whether that is something which came into this story that you were saying.
+I'm just wondering whether that is something which came into this story that you were saying.

 But that's very interesting.